 These are the activation criteria for Blue Alerts:

 - An officer has been murdered, injured, or assaulted with a deadly weapon, and the suspect has fled the scene.

 - The investigating LEA has found that the suspect represents a threat to both the public and to other officers.

 - The depiction and portrayal of the suspect and their vehicle is broadcast.

 - Available info is publicized to assist in the arrest of the suspect and protect the public.

 Yellow alerts consist of a California alert issued after a hit-and-run that results in the death or injury of an individual.
 Requirements for activation are as follows:

-- Providing the info to the public to assist in finding the suspect
+- Information is provided to the public to assist in finding the suspect.